ballerina-platform/lsp4intellij/README.md

   You can refer to [#311](https://github.com/ballerina-platform/lsp4intellij/pull/311) for more details.

-> **Note:** All of the above implementations will use server stdin/stdout to communicate.
+> **Note:** All implementations use stdin/stdout for server communication.

 ![](resources/images/lang-server-connect.gif)

->**Tip:** You can also click on the icon to see the connected files and the timeouts.
+>**Tip:** A green icon in the IDE's bottom-right corner indicates successful connection to the language server.
+Clicking on the icon will display connection details and timeouts.

 ![](resources/images/connected-and-timeouts.gif)